wookdev/wookdev.github.io/_posts/2014-12-14-new-iphone-and-ipad.md

 Ally was already on Verizon, and I have switched to it.
 I have mixed feelings about this.
 It is really nice to be able to use my personal phone in my house.
-AT&amp;T didn't serve this area very well, and I had a lot of dropped calls.
+AT&T didn't serve this area very well, and I had a lot of dropped calls.
 My work mobile phone is on Verizon, because I had this same problem in DUMBO before I moved to the woods of Carrboro.